The effective charm mass from the excited charmonium leptonic decays: Trial functions for the BS bound state vertex

 \section{Trial functions for the BS bound state vertex}

-The scalar form factors that characterize each component of the BS vertex function depend on two continuous variables.
-Conventionally, these variables are chosen to be the square of the relative momentum, $q^2$, and its product with the total momentum, $P$, i.e., $k.Q$.
-Of the eight components that complete the tensorial structure necessary to describe the spin one meson BS vertex function \be \Gamma^{\mu}(q,Q)=[\gamma^{\mu}- \frac{\not Q Q^{\mu}}{M^2}] \Gamma_1(q,Q)+... \, . \ee Here we will deal with leading component function $\Gamma_1(q,Q)$ which is reliable approximation for our purpose.
+We use the leading component function $\Gamma_1(q,Q)$ (see the Eq. \ref{comp}) to obtain the solution variationaly.
+This scalar function depends on two continuous variables: square of the relative four-momentum $q^2$, and the product $q.Q$.
+Alternatively, in given frame, one can choose $q_4$ and $q_s$ for convenience.
+Note that $q.Q/M=q_4$ in the rest frame of the meson, where the BSE is conventionally solved.

-After gaining some experience, the trial function used in this paper was chosen in the following form: \be \Gamma(q,P)=\sum_{r,s=1}^{N_r,N_s} C_rs \frac{d_{s}-o_r}{\left[(d_s-o_r)^2+c_s o_r^2\right]} \frac{1+c}{\left[1+c ln^{3/2}(e+4 q^2/Q^2)\right]} \, , \ee where $d_s=q_E^2/3-M^2/4-z_s(iq.Q)^2$ with Euclidean momentum notation for the relative momentum $q_E; q_E^2>0$, while we keep the total mometum $Q$ in Minkowski space, such that the meson has its physical mass $Q^2=M^2$.
-Note, the vertex function is a real valued function in the rest quarkonium frame.
+After gaining some experience, the trial function used in this paper was chosen in the following form: \be \Gamma(q,P)=\sum_{r,s=1}^{N_r,N_s} C_{rs} \frac{d_{s}-o_r}{\left[(d_s-o_r)^2+c_s o_r^2\right]} \frac{1+c}{\left[1+c ln^{3/2}(e+4 q^2/Q^2)\right]} \, , \ee where $d_s=q_E^2/3-M^2/4-z_s(iq.Q)^2$ with Euclidean momentum notation for the relative momentum $q_E; q_E^2>0$, while the total momentum $Q$ remains in Minkowski space, such that the meson has its physical mass $Q^2=M^2$.
+Note that the vertex function is a real-valued function in the rest quarkonium frame.

-Number of coefficient characterizes the importance of the fractional function that depends on invariants and two additional variable.
-The variables $o$ has a dimension $[energy]^2 $, while $z$ the inverse of.
-We provide the numerical values for the parameters in the Appendix.
-In practice starting with $z_s=0$ (nonrelativistic unbounded) approximations one can identify largest coefficients.
-Then a suitable choice of $z$ and $o$ is made and $C$ are searched iteratively by adding more and more terms.
-Usually, $N={r,s}$ equals to two or three offers a satisfactory small $\chi^2$ of a few $10^{-3}$.
-The presence of logarithm was found to be crucial for all studied states.